 Indexes can dramatically reduce the write performance.
-The performance reduction can be as much as 90% or even more.
+The performance can be greatly reduced.
 DO NOT use indexes in production environments unless you are fully aware of their influences on your service.

 Indexes cannot make queries faster.
 It can only locate a vertex or an edge according to properties or count the number of vertices or edges.